CAPE NATURE SPLENDOUR GUIDED TOUR – 6 DAY TOURS FROM CAPE TOWN

 Day 6.
 Matjiesfontein – Hex River Valley – Cape Town

 After an early morning game walk in the park, awe at the wide open spaces of this semi-desert area as you travel through the village of Laingsburg that was almost completely washed away by a freak flash flood in the mid nineteen seventies.
 At Matjiesfontein, a well-preserved and isolated Victorian village established as a health resort in the 19th century, you stop for lunch in the Lord Millner Hotel.
-You travel over the summit of the Hex River Pass with great views of the Hex River Valley.
+After that you travel over the summit of the Hex River Pass with great views of the Hex River Valley.
 As you descend into the valley, the vegetation changes abruptly from the semi-desert Karoo to a colourful patchwork of vineyards.
 Then westwards via Worcester, nestled in the wine-growing region of the Breede River Valley.
 The Huguenot Tunnel through the Drakenstein Mountains takes us via Paarl back to Cape Town, where we arrive late afternoon.